Lorddragonfira/Principles2020/README.md

 ## 3. Youtube Privacy Policy I made using policy generator
-We collect personal information from you, including information about your: name contact information location computer or network interactions with us billing or purchase information
+We collect personal information from you, including information about your: name, contact information, location, computer or network, interactions with us, billing or purchase information,

 We collect your personal information in order to:
 Provide our services of sharing , listening and building an online community.